Plan a trip to Italy — the A to Z guide

 Boutique hotel in Bologna — Hotel Corona D’Oro

 The historic Hotel Corona D’Oro has everything you need for a relaxing Bologna stay.
-Check into a double deluxe room with a terrace, and enjoy an al fresco breakfast while admiring the red rooftops.
+Check into a double deluxe room with a terrace, and enjoy an al fresco Italian breakfast while admiring the red rooftops.

 The hotel’s also in a traffic-free zone, and guests are given free bikes to explore the city during their stay.

 The dreamy Amalfi Coast at sunset — plan a trip to Italy